Generic Name: lurasidone (loo-RAS-i-done)

 - Continue to take Latuda even if you feel well.
 Do not miss any doses.

 - If you miss a dose of Latuda, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not take 2 doses at once.
+Do not take 2 doses at once unless your doctor tells you to.
+If you are not sure what to do, call your doctor.

 Ask your health care provider any questions you may have about how to use Latuda.